bretonec/wemos-d1-espnow-esp8266-01-remote-control/README.md

 - battery holder
 - arduino sensor shield

 Easiest way is to put first usb serial adapter with esp8266-01 in usb port of raspi and second in usb port of android phone.
 I like android app named USB Serial Monitor made by Keuwlsoft.
 But wemos remote is also good.
+Successfully tested at a distance of approx. 50 m through wall.